foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

 with the single filter per each group.
 TensorFlow-like “channel multiplier” functionality of depthwise convolution can be expressed by group convolution with number of groups equal to input channels and N equal to channel multiplier number of filters per each group.
-For more details on group convolutions see [3] [4].
+For more details on group convolutions, see [3] [4].

 Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
-For more info on supported ReLU types and calculations see :ref:`relu_prot`.
+For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

 Kernels which implement a group convolution have the following prototype: